 He referred to goals set at the time, including the creation of a registry of Cypriot defence companies.

-He referred to opportunities arising from the EU’s SAFE programme which is designed to enhance collective defence readiness through joint procurement and financing.
+Opportunities are expected to arise from the EU’s SAFE programme, which is designed to enhance collective defence readiness through joint procurement and financing.

 He also pointed to provisions allowing a proportion of equipment purchases from third countries, saying Cyprus needed to position its companies so they could benefit from upcoming programmes and partnerships.